Ethiopian Unity Patriots Front: Activity in Sudan and South Sudan

 While the EUPF had unsuccessfully attempted to overthrow the Ethiopian government, Thowath Pal Chay's old allies of the Sudan People's Liberation Movement had managed to achieve South Sudan's independence from Sudan in 2011.
 Numerous SPLM splinter groups and rebel factions continued to be active in the country, however, fighting the new South Sudanese government under President Salva Kiir Mayardit.
 One of these was the South Sudan Democratic Movement under former Sudan People's Liberation Army general George Athor who had launched a rebellion in 2010.
 By 2011, Athor reportedly bought arms from the EUPF in Jonglei.
 This could not be independently confirmed.
 His revolt collapsed after he was killed in December 2011, but two years later, a full civil war broke out between President Kiir and Vice President Riek Machar who formed the SPLM/A-IO rebel movement.
 There have been various allegations that the EUPF has been involved in this conflict, fighting for Kiir's government against Machar's forces.

 Even though the EUPF has denied armed intervention in the South Sudanese Civil War, and has urged for the civil war parties to come to an understanding, it is known to be hostile toward Machar due to his alleged support for the Ethiopian government.
 Furthermore, the EUPF has admitted that it is supported by Kiir's government.
 According to the SPLM/A-IO, Ethiopian rebel troops under Thowath Pal Chay aided a South Sudanese government offensive in the Upper Nile region in early 2015.
 Pal dismissed these claims, stating that he was "not interested in killing among brothers who fought for their freedom with our support".
 He remained critical of Machar, however, and blamed the latter's rebellion for the increase in tribal violence in Gambela Region in February 2016.

 South Sudanese intelligence officials reportedly arrested six EUPF members in May 2017, accusing them of being involved in illegal arms trade with South Sudanese Mathiang Anyoor militias.
 Thowath Pal Chay claimed that EUPF spokesman Pal Ojulu was responsible for the arrests.
-Ojulu responded by accusing Thuwath Pal Chay of being behind these illegal deals, and of arming Anuak youths to prepare a new insurgency against the Ethiopian government.
+Ojulu responded by accusing Thowath Pal Chay of being behind these illegal deals, and of arming Anuak youths to prepare a new insurgency against the Ethiopian government.
 In late 2017, Pal accused the SPLM/A-IO of recruiting Ethiopians into their ranks and Riak of increasing regional tensions, while "fighting for destruction of South Sudan".
 A SPLM/A-IO spokesman denied these claims, and in response accused the EUPF of cooperating with Kiir's government.